ReddyLab/CRADLE/README.md

 * The 8th colum (outputCount):  the mean of experimental read counts.
 * The 9-10th colum (-log(pvalue), -log(qvalue)):  -log10 of p value and q value.
 If a p value is zero, we used the maximum of -log(pvalue) values out of the total peaks.
 The same applies for q values.
 * The 11th column: Cohen's D, standarized effect size.
 This column will have 'nan' values in the case where there is only one replicate in either -ctrlbw or -expbw.
+* The 12th column: peusdo log2 fold change.
+This value is calculated by adding an constant to `inputCount` and `outputCount` to make the resulting values positive.
+The constant is determined by taking the max(normalizedInputCount-inputCount, normalizedOutputCount-outputCount).
+Here, normalizedInputCount and normalizedOutputCount are calculated by using normalized observed control bigwigs and experimental bigwigs—those bigwigs are from optional arguments called -normCtrlbw and -normExpbw, respectively.

 ### 3) Normalize
    Normalized bigwigs files of which file name has '_normalized' in the suffix.
 The number of generated corrected bigwigs files will be the same as the total number of  bigwigs files used as input (this includes both control and experimental bigwigs).